Cruelty and Compassion

 He laughs.

-“Sometimes,” he says, “I don’t know if you’re an intuitive genius, or just lucky beyond belief.”
+“Sometimes,” he says, “I don’t know if you’re a genius, or just lucky beyond belief.”

 “Maybe both,” he adds and smiles.